 This sauce pairs perfectly with our fresh pappardelle.
 Like this ragù, pappardelle also originate in Tuscany and are one of the thickest flat pastas, perfect for sopping up meat sauces.
 The word “pappardelle” comes from the verb pappare, meaning to “gobble up”, which is exactly what people eating this pasta do.

-Note: As boar is a wild animal that is hunted, there may be pellets remaining in the meat ragù.
-We do our best to ensure these are removed prior to cooking.
-Keep chilled and consume or freeze on the day of delivery or the day after delivery.
+Note: Keep chilled and consume or freeze on the day of delivery or the day after delivery.

 Allergens in BOLD & CAPITALISED:

 Durum WHEAT Semola, WHEAT Flour, EGG, Rice Flour